Implement Queue/Stack with Array

 Implementing a Stack with an Array

-Let's start by implementing a stack with an array.
-This is straightforward—you use the end of a dynamic array as the top of the stack and call the dynamic array's API.
-Since adding and removing elements from the end of an array both have a time complexity of , it meets the requirements of a stack.
+Let's first use an array to implement a stack.
+This is easy.
+You can treat the end of the dynamic array as the top of the stack, and just call the dynamic array's API.
+Adding or removing elements from the end of an array has time complexity , which fits the stack's requirements.

-from the Java standard library here.
-If you prefer to use the MyArrayList
+.
+If you want to use the MyArrayList

-that we implemented earlier, it will work in the same way:
+we implemented earlier, it works the same way:

 // use array as the underlying data structure to implement stack